onethinx/OTX_SWV_Example/README.md

    - Go back to VS Code and do a \[Clean Reconfigure\] and \[Build & Launch\] (see steps above).

 ![OTX_SWV_Example](../assets/SWV_UART.png?raw=true)<br/>
-_UART Example in PSoC Creator: double click and change settings_
+_6 MBaud UART Example in PSoC Creator: double click and change settings_